Taxation of international executives

 Generally, no. However, it is a requirement that individuals register with the local authorities within 14 days (Zürich) of arrival for the work permit to be valid.

-A person will be considered resident for tax purposes if he/she remains in the country for a protracted period, such as 90 days (30 days if working), even if he/she is not engaged in gainful activity.
+A person will be considered resident for tax purposes if they remain in the country/territory for a protracted period, such as 90 days (30 days if working), even if they are not engaged in gainful activity.

 Assignees may be required to file returns for the departure year and pay tax on income earned in the final period of the assignment.
 In other cases, a return may not be required although the individual may still be subject to Swiss withholding taxes (source tax final) in respect of any Swiss sourced income received post departure (such as, annual bonuses).
 Returns should usually be filed within 30 days of the departure date from Switzerland and limited filing extensions are available.
 However, some cantons may insist on the departure return being filed prior to the individual leaving Switzerland.

-Do the taxation authorities in Switzerland adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Switzerland adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Switzerland considering the adoption of this interpretation of economic employer in the future?